cpouchon/ORTHOSKIM/README.md

 NRDNA_GENES=/Users/pouchonc/Desktop/Scripts/OrthoSkim/ressources/listGenes.rdna      ## list of rdna nuclear genes for extraction.
 Specific format of table: (1) type of gene [CDS,...]; (2) name of gene.
 This file could be modified by adding/removing specific lines.

 # Extraction steps from mapping assemblies into a reference
+COVERAGE=5                                                                           ## Minimal contigs coverage allowed for genomic scan of mitochondrial and nuclear regions
+MINCONTLENGTH=1000                                                                   ## Minimal contigs length allowed for genomic scan of mitochondrial and nuclear regions
 # [SPAdes_assembly] mode:
 MEMORY=30                                                                            ## Number of memory which will be used
 # [nuclear] mode :
 NUC_REF=/Users/pouchonc/Desktop/Scripts/OrthoSkim/ressources/refGenes.nu             ## list of nuclear genes of reference.
 Amino acid sequence is specified.
 As the file contains bank of genes, gene name (header) has to be written following name_other-arguments (e.g. LFY_3702,LFY_3811 for LFY gene).
+NUC_TYPE=cds                                                                         ## Type of structure extracted from the gff among "cds" (exon structure of CDS gene), "intron" (intron structure of CDS gene) and "all" (exon+intron)
 # [mitochondrion] mode :
 MITO_REF=/Users/pouchonc/Desktop/Scripts/OrthoSkim/ressources/refCDS.mito            ## list of mitochondrial genes of reference.
 Amino acid sequence is specified.
 As the file contains bank of genes, gene name (header) has to be written following name_other-arguments (e.g. cox1_3702,cox1_3811 for cox1 gene).
+MITO_TYPE=cds                                                                        ## Type of structure extracted from the gff among "cds" (exon structure of CDS gene), "intron" (intron structure of CDS gene) and "all" (exon+intron)

 # Get mitochondrial sequences of reference [get_mitoRef] mode :
 LENGTH_RATIO=0.75                                                                    ## length ratio of reference mitochondrial gene aligning the gene seed to consider this gene in final gene banks of reference.